iloveyii/docker-crashcourse/kubernetes.md

 - Check pods and you will see that the new created pod for updates terminated and then disappeard `kubectl get pods`

+## Configuration
+- ConfigMaps are used to save application configuration in a central place.
+And as they may change from env to env, therefore its good to externalize it
+- Secrets are used to save confidential info like credentials and are not committed to git repo.

 ## Useful links